joy717/pool-async/README.md

 https://cs.opensource.google/go/x/sync/+/0976fa681c295de5355f7a4d968b56cb9da8a76b

 but you can still choose `poolasync`.
-`poolasync` can get all errors, the `errgroup` can only get the first error.
+`poolasync` can get all errors, the `errgroup` can only get the first non-nil error.